Undergraduate Course: Greek 2Ha (GREE10027)

-- demonstrate in coursework a wider and deeper knowledge of the structure and idiom of the Greek language, more advanced than their experience in Greek 1HA or Greek 1HB;
+- demonstrate in coursework and examinations a wider and deeper knowledge of the structure and idiom of the Greek language, more advanced than their experience in Greek 1HA or Greek 1HB;

 - demonstrate especially in their coursework essay an ability to locate and use relevant forms of primary and secondary evidence in building up a coherent and relevant argument.

 Goodwin, W.W.
 (1965 repr. from 1875) Syntax of the Greek Moods and Tenses (Walton-on-Thames).

 Goodwin, W. W. (1997 repr. from 1894) Greek Grammar, Walton-on-Thames.